hujanais/bs-chat-gpt3-api/bs-chat-gpt3-api/README.md

-docker start [containerId] # to restart the container docker exec -it [containerId] bash # run in interactive mode docker exec -d [containerId] # run in detached mode
+docker start [containerId] # to restart the container docker exec -it [containerId] bash # run in interactive mode docker exec -d [containerId] # run in detached mode docker logs --follow [containerId] # live tail the log file
 ```

+### Packaging application with docker for cloud deployment on Heroku